 Just because a licensee has a Managing Broker’s license does not mean they will manage anybody other than themselves.
 The license won’t automatically force them into a management position.
 However, if they wish to be in charge of a team they MUST have the Managing Brokers license.

 A Managing Broker license sets an agent apart as someone who took the time to learn more about their industry.
-If getting designations such as ABR, SRES, CRS, etc., is part of your long term goals, consider adding a Managing Brokers license to that list.
+If getting designations such as ABR, SRES, CRS, etc., is part of any of your long term goals then consider adding a Managing Brokers license to that list.